Cantera/cantera/doc/sphinx/userguide/python-tutorial.md

 ## Converting CK-format files

-% TODO: Add link to the ck2yaml guide
-`Converting CK-format Files` documentation for information on how to convert from CK-format to Cantera's YAML format.
+See the page [](ck2yaml-tutorial) for information on how to convert from CK-format to Cantera's YAML format.

 ## Getting Help